 Judge Curry has been married for more than twenty years.
 She and her husband have twin sons and a daughter, who enjoy playing with their new puppy.
 She is active in each of her children’s schools, all of which are located in Prince George’s County, Maryland.

-Judge Serrette received a Bachelor’s of Science degree, Phi Beta Kappa, summa cum laude, from the University of Pittsburgh, a J.D. from George Washington University, and an LL.M. in International Legal Studies from American University.
+Judge Serrette received a Bachelor’s of Science degree, Phi Beta Kappa, summa cum laude, from the University of Pittsburgh, a J.D. from George Washington University, and an LL.M. in International Legal Studies from American University School of Law.

 Judge ShaRon M. Grayson Kelsey, was appointed as an Associate Judge on the Circuit Court for Prince George’s County, Maryland in January 2019.
 Prior to her appointment, Judge Kelsey was an attorney at her own small firm in Bowie, Maryland where she practiced a wide variety of civil law including bankruptcy, personal injury, workers compensation, and creditor rights law as she represented homeowners associations with respect to delinquent accounts.
 In addition, Judge Kelsey was regularly appointed to serve as a trustee, guardian, and counsel to active veterans in foreclosure cases and as a representative in estate matters.
 Her commitment to justice motivated her to work regularly with county agencies where she served as sole counsel to the Calvert County Department of Social Services with respect to Children in Need of Assistance matters; the Prince George’s County Department of Social Services as sole counsel in the Child Abuse and Neglect Appeals Division; as a Hearing Examiner for the Prince George’s County Public School System; and as a Commissioner on the Prince George’s County Board of License Commissioners (the Liquor Board).
 She also served as treasurer to Delegate Erek Barron.